 After testing our graphics with 200 panelists, we had been given a decisive winner.
 The image recipients responded to the most strongly was that depicting a sad, presumably-crying child.
 The background surrounding the child has been made grayscale, to evoke a much stronger emotional response in our test audience.

 The comments we received from our panelists mentioned how the image seemed to fit the tone of our article headline better than the rest; the powerful emotional response evoked by the image seemed justified, and inspired readers to want to learn more about the impact of this theoretical toy recall.

 The ability to test headlines and graphics with an audience of thousands makes Helpfull the premier tool for content creators.

 Inspiring readers to consider your titles and click through to your article is no small feat; in this digital world, a vast ocean of competition threatens to swallow whole content that fails to make itself uniquely recognizable.
-Getting considered feedback and polling for your article headlines is the best way to ensure your work will float to the top and ride the waves of success.
+Getting considered feedback and polling for your article headlines is the best way to ensure your work will float to the top of your customers' search engines.

 An intuitive user-interface, coupled with the ability to gather hundreds of consumer responses in just minutes, are just a few of the features that make Helpfull the ultimate tool for any artist, marketer, author, or content creator.

 Choosing our target audience demographics is an integral component of the surveying process.
 Learn how to calculate perfect size for your survey audience.